Phase transitions in a three dimensional $U(1) \times U(1)$ lattice London superconductor: Metallic superfluid and charge-4e superconducting states: Monte Carlo simulation, general model with both gauge field and dissipationless drag interactions

 The remaining condensate will have superfluidity destroyed via proliferation of individual vortices which asymptotically can be mapped onto a one-component superfluid with stiffness $\rho^{\prime} = \rho/2$,

-his is the exact same behavior as expected when $e = 0$, which is also confirmed by simulations in Fig. \ref{Fig:Opposite_Charges}.
+This is exactly the same behavior as expected when $e = 0$, which is also confirmed by simulations in Fig. \ref{Fig:Opposite_Charges}.
 Note that there is neither $\rho_d$ nor $e$ dependence of this line.

-Fig. \ref{Fig:Opposite_Charges} also shows that when gauge field and drag act in unison it amounts to a small increase of the region of paired phase compared to the case when there is only drag interaction.
+Figure \ref{Fig:Opposite_Charges} also shows that when gauge-field and drag act in unison it amounts to a small increase in the region of paired phase compared to the case when there is only drag interaction.
 However when interactions compete there is a stronger effect of the suppression of the corresponding paired phase.
 Also note that the cases $e_1 = -e_2 = 1$ and $e_1 = e_2 = 1$ coincide when $\rho_d = 0$.
-This is readily inferred from Eq. \ref{Eq:london}, since when $\rho_d=0$, one model can be mapped onto another by change in sign of charges $e_j$ accompanied by a sign-change of one of the phases $\nabla \theta_j$.
+This is readily inferred from Eq. \eqref{Eq:london}, when $\rho_d=0$, one model can be mapped onto another by change in sign of charges $e_j$ accompanied by a sign change in one of the phases $\nabla \theta_j$.